 If you are planning to sit on the chests of old ladies when you enter the spirit world, think again; for this is not the result of spirits but a common complaint called sleep apoplexy.
 There’s a part of the brain at the back of the head that inhibits body movement when we sleep.
 If it didn’t, we’d act out our dreams and thrash wildly around in bed.
 Many people experience “sleep paralysis” when the conscious mind wakes up before this restraining function does.
 The result is a feeling of immobility and suffocation.

 I have written for many years for a number of national papers answering people’s letters about the paranormal.
-This phenomena, of being pinned to the bed by a ghost, is one of the most common ones I receive.
+This phenomenon, of being pinned to the bed by a ghost, is one of the most common ones I receive.
 Occasionally the “ghost” does all sorts of terrible things to the person concerned.
 Sleep paralysis may account for many of the frightening stories we hear about ghosts and demons and also UFOs which are, in effect, waking nightmares.

 Fortunately, science has now identified the condition.
 It has been found to be very common and extreme cases can be treated with drugs.
 If it happens to you, don’t panic.
 Just relax and know that in a few moments you will wake up.